labajo/mongos-docker/README.md

 # Mongos Docker

-A minimal mongos cluster, with two shard server (run at 29001 and 29002) and one config server (at 27000).
+A minimal mongos cluster, with three shard server (run at 29001, 29002 and 29003) and one config server (at 27000).
 The mongos progress exposed at 27017.

 # Usage